pendulum-labs/reserve-onomy/readme.md

-`minting ratio` is the minimum vault ratio at which a specific denom may be minted `liquidation ratio` is the vault ratio at which the vault for a specific denom may be liquidated by a liquidator `burn ratio` is parameter that defines the ratio of burned vs stored NOM at liquidation of a vault
+`minting ratio` is the minimum vault ratio at which a specific denom may be minted `liquidation ratio` is the vault ratio at which the vault for a specific denom may be liquidated by a liquidator `burn ratio` is parameter that defines the ratio of burned vs stored NOM at liquidation of a vault `liquidity deposit` is the minimum amount of liquidity for a specific collateral that must be provided to create a denom

 ## Reserve Transactions